Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

-I am delighted to continue my role as Executive Headteacher of Oakfield Primary Academy and Temple Hill Primary Academy - now part of The Galaxy Trust.
-As I begin my ninth year as Executive Head of Oakfield and my fifth year as Executive Head of Temple Hill, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.
+As I continue my role as CEO of The Galaxy Trust, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.

-I started my working life in the public sector in 1996 and quickly became interested in education, where I started at the bottom as a finance assistant and left in March 2011 as a Senior Accountant.
-I worked across the whole County, consulting and advising different schools regarding their finances, which gave me a great deal of knowledge and experience.
-I was appointed as School Business Manager for Oakfield in March 2011 where I have implemented my expertise.
+I started my working life in the public sector in 1996 and quickly became interested in education, where I started as a finance assistant and worked my way up, leaving the Local Authority as a Senior Accountant in March 2011.
+During my time in the LA I was head hunted to work with Medway Council, heading up and implementing their school finance support for over 200 schools.
+I worked across the whole county, consulting, auditing and advising primary, secondary, and special schools regarding their finances, systems and compliance which has given me a great deal of knowledge and experience within the Education Sector.

 I come from a large family of which many are also teachers.